vuejs/test-utils-docs/src/guide/a-crash-course.md

 - filling out forms
 - triggering events

+A working repository with this example can be found [here](https://github.com/lmiller1990/vtu-next-demo).
+The component file is [here](https://github.com/lmiller1990/vtu-next-demo/blob/master/src/TodoApp.vue) and the the test is [here](https://github.com/lmiller1990/vtu-next-demo/blob/master/src/TodoApp.spec.js).

 ## Getting Started

 We will start off with a simple `TodoApp` component with a single todo: